NYC - BOS

 The average price of all round-trip flights from New York to Boston clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Boston on a Monday and more expensive on a Sunday.
-On your return trip to New York, you should consider flying back on a Wednesday, and avoid Fridays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Boston on a Thursday and more expensive on a Sunday.
+On your return trip to New York, you should consider flying back on a Monday, and avoid Sundays for better deals.

 What is the cheapest month to fly from New York to Boston?